Guidelines for Evaluating Breeders

 - Be aware of and knowledgeable about the Vizsla’s faults and possible health problems.
 Every breed has some.
 Avoid the Vizsla breeder/seller who says there are none; or doesn’t know what they are.

-- Know very well the pedigrees of their own dogs; and be willing to provide these.
-Encourage you to meet the dam and the sire (if he is on the premises) and provide copies of their registration certificates.
+- Encourage you to meet the dam and the sire (if he is on the premises) and provide copies of their registration certificates.

 - Be willing to show you where the puppies are whelped and raised.
 This should be a clean, heated, indoor facility.